-- The internal assessment for each theory paper shall comprise of 25 marks each.
-The total will be 150 marks for six theory papers

-- Performance in at least two written tests and one group assignment shall be the basis for awarding internal assessment marks in each semester.

-SEMESTER - III

-- I. Details for University Examination:

-- A. Theory: 200 marks

-- Consisting of 4 papers as Paper-I, Paper-II, Paper-III and Paper IV 200

-Marks (50 Marks for each Paper).

-- Written examination shall consist of two and half hours duration shall be conducted at the end of Third Semester of B. ASLP course.

-Each paper shall comprise of:

 - 1. Section A: 25 marks - Shall consist of two long questions including one is optional carrying 10 marks, 8 Short questions including three are optional carrying 3 marks each - 2.
-Section B: 25 marks - Shall consist of two long questions including one is optional carrying 10 marks, 8 Short questions including three are optional carrying 3 marks each - B. PRACTICALS: 100 Marks - Subject wise Practicals shall be conducted, carrying 25 marks each.
-C. CLINICALS: 150 Marks - Clinicals consisting of Clinicals in Audiology and Clinicals in Speech Language Pathology which is carrying 75 marks each. - The clinical examinations shall be conducted by one internal and one external examiner (Audiology). - The clinical examinations shall be conducted by one internal and one external examiner(Speech-Language Pathology) II.
-Internal Assessment (IA): 150 Marks.

-- The internal assessment for each theory paper shall comprise of 25 marks each.
-The total will be 150 marks for six theory papers

-- Performance in at least two written tests and one group assignment shall be the basis for awarding internal assessment marks in each semester.

-SEMESTER - IV

-- I. Details for University Examination:

-- A. Theory: 200 marks

-- Consisting of 4 papers as Paper-I, Paper-II, Paper-III and Paper IV 200

-Marks (50 Marks for each Paper).

-- Written examination shall consist of two and half hours duration shall be conducted at the end of Fourth Semester of B. ASLP course.
+Section B: 25 marks - Shall consist of two long questions including one is optional carrying 10 marks, 8 Short questions including three are optional carrying 3 marks each - B. PRACTICALS: 100 Marks - Subject wise Practicals shall be conducted, carrying 25 marks each. - C. CLINICALS: 150 Marks - Clinicals consisting of Clinicals in Audiology and Clinicals in Speech Language Pathology which is carrying 75 marks each. - The clinical examinations shall be conducted by one internal and one external examiner (Audiology). - The clinical examinations shall be conducted by one internal and one external examiner (Speech-Language Pathology) - II.
+Internal Assessment (IA): 150 Marks. - The internal assessment for each theory paper shall comprise of 25 marks each.
+The total will be 100 marks for four theory papers and 50 marks for two clinical. - Performance in at least two written tests and one group assignment shall be the basis for awarding internal assessment marks in each semester.
+SEMESTER - IV - I. Details for University Examination: - A. Theory: 200 marks - Consisting of 4 papers as Paper-I, Paper-II, Paper-III and Paper IV -200 Marks (50 Marks for each Paper) and Paper-V- 50 marks. - Written examination shall consist of two and half hours duration shall be conducted at the end of Fourth Semester of B. ASLP course and 1 hour for Paper-V. Each paper shall comprise of:

+- 1. Section A: 25 marks - Shall consist of two long questions including one is optional carrying 10 marks, 8 Short questions including three are optional carrying 3 marks each - 2.
+Section B: 25 marks - Shall consist of two long questions including one is optional carrying 10 marks, 8 Short questions including three are optional carrying 3 marks each - 3.
+Paper-V: 50 marks - Shall consist of two long questions including one is optional carrying 10 marks, 4 Short questions including three are optional carrying 5 marks each and 6 match the following column including one optional carrying 1 mark of each. - B. Practicals: 100 Marks - Subject wise Practicals shall be conducted, carrying 25 marks each - C. Clinicals: 150 Marks - Clinicals consisting of Clinicals in Audiology and Clinicals in Speech Language Pathology which is carrying 75 marks each. - The clinical examinations shall be conducted by one internal and one external examiner (Audiology). - The clinical examinations shall be conducted by one internal and one external examiner (Speech-Language Pathology) - II.
+Internal Assessment (IA): 150 Marks. - The internal assessment for each theory paper shall comprise of 25 marks each.
+The total will be 100 marks for four theory papers and 50 marks for two clinical - Performance in at least two written tests and one group assignment shall be the basis for awarding internal assessment marks in each semester. - The internal assessment marks for paper -V shall comprise of 20 marks.
+Performance in at least one written tests and one assignment.
+SEMESTER - V - I. Details for University Examination: - A. Theory: 200 marks - Consisting of 4 papers as Paper-I, Paper-II, Paper-III and Paper IV 200 Marks (50 Marks for each Paper). - Written examination shall consist of two and half hours duration shall be conducted at the end of Fifth Semester of B. ASLP course.
 Each paper shall comprise of: